-Another thing in this blog is the new Find the Gome gameplay video.
-Its shows a few interesting new things.
+And there is this new Find the Gome gameplay video.
+Its shows a few interesting new things that I want to add context to.

 So, buckle up and enjoy the ride!